What Is a Drug-induced Coma?

-A coma is defined as a state of ongoing unconsciousness, and though it can happen naturally as a response to trauma or overdose, the term “drug-induced coma” refers to the medical practice of purposefully putting a patient into a prolonged state of unconsciousness using a low, controlled dose of sedating drugs, according to the Mayo Clinic.
-This is a rarely used medical tactic due to the risks involved, and only in cases of the worst brain trauma, seizures or blows to the head is it employed to mitigate harm.
+A coma is defined as a state of unconsciousness other than sleep.1 And while it can happen naturally as a response to trauma or overdose, the term “drug-induced coma” (or “medically-induced coma”) refers to the medical practice of purposefully putting a patient into a prolonged state of unconsciousness using a controlled dose of sedative medications.
+Due to the risks involved, medically induced comas are rarely used – and even then, they are usually reserved for cases of the worst brain trauma, seizures or infection.

 - Drug-induced comas are a medical state induced by a doctor.